Stanford at The Tech

 Stanford graduate students and post-docs like you serve a critical role in the success of this latest exhibition.
 You'll provide your expertise in answering guests' questions both at the museum and on the web.
 In addition, you'll help out at the most popular part of the exhibit by providing the raw materials for the Living Colors Lab.

-At the museum, you'll run some of the six floor programs that include cell imaging, where visitors can take home a picture of their 100X magnified cheek cells, CRISPR, where they see the effects of gene editing on yeast cells, and four others.
-On the web, you'll write answers to people's questions at "Ask a Geneticist" as well as contribute articles on what's hot in genetics right now at "Genetics in the News."
+At the museum, you'll run some of the seven floor programs that are designed to give visitors a hands-on experience with genetics.
+On the web, you'll write answers to people's questions at "Ask a Geneticist", or contribute articles on "Genetics in the News."
 At the end, you'll create and/or implement a final project that will live on at The Tech after you've gone.

-- You must be a graduate student or post-doc at Stanford.
+1. You must be a graduate student or post-doc at Stanford.
 It is not necessary to be part of the Department of Genetics.
+Graduate students must have completed their first year coursework, and cannot participate in the same quarter as qualifying exams.

-- A commitment of 4-6 hours/week for 2 quarters is required.
-Generally, 2-3 hours/week are at The Tech with the rest of the time spent researching and writing for the web features, Ask a Geneticist and Genetics in the News, at Stanford.
+2. A commitment of 4-6 hours/week for 2 quarters is required.
+Generally, you will spend 2-3 hours per week at The Tech, and spend the rest of the time writing for Ask a Geneticist, completing short assignments, or working on a final project.

-- A stipend is provided for your time.
-The stipend is equivalent to helping to teach a class for one quarter in the Department of Genetics spread out over 2 quarters.
+4. A small stipend is provided for your time.
+The stipend is equivalent to helping to teach a class for one quarter in the Department of Genetics, spread out over 2 quarters.
 In other words, you get half of the usual stipend during each of your two quarters.

 If you are interested in being part of this program, please email Abbey Thompson to find out more information about how to get started.